ABenAchour/movie-library-Spring-Angular/README.md

 ![Alt text](Capture4.PNG "Add Movies")

-This project contains a  front End Angular Application
+This project contains a  front End Angular Application we can search movies by filter ,add ,update and Delete

 The idea is to create a responsive front-end that consumes a RESTful web service that we will create.
 Users will be able to create their movies (or select movies if they already exist in the Json File ).